Goliad Project, Texas, United States of America

 The Goliad uranium project is located in north-central Goliad County in the south of Texas.
 The project comprises 13 uranium mining leases spanning over 1,421 acres.
 The project is owned by Uranium Energy and is among the company's four in-situ recovery (ISR) uranium projects in south Texas.

-As of December 2010, the project has obtained all the necessary permits including the mine permit, the Area Authorization for Production Area One (PA-1) and designation of an Exempt Aquifer from the commissioners of the Texas Commission on Environmental Quality (TCEQ), the regulatory body for in-situ mining and uranium processing plants in Texas.
-The Radioactive Material License (RML), the only Texas authorisation pending for the project, is currently in the advanced technical review phase with the state.
+The project has obtained most of the permits including the mine permit, the Area Authorization for Production Area One (PA-1) and designation of an Exempt Aquifer from the commissioners of the Texas Commission on Environmental Quality (TCEQ).
+TCEQ is the regulatory body for in-situ mining and uranium processing plants in Texas.
+The Radioactive Material License (RML) was issued by TCEQ in December 2011.

 The mine contains 6.9Mlbs of Triuranium Octoxide (U3O8).
 Measured and indicated resources amount to 5.4Mlbs while inferred resources total 1.5Mlbs.